 Can I use my EBT card at 7-Eleven?

-Not sure which items are eligible to be purchased using your EBT benefits?
+If you are not sure which items are eligible to be purchased using your EBT benefits?
 Check out our list below.

 - Bread, cereal, granola bars